DenmarFel/Search-Engine/README.md

         - content
         - encoding

-### Assumptions
-- json files with an encoding other than utf-8 or ascii were not included in the inverted index
-- tokens do not include numbers

-### Logistics
-ANALYST folder: contained ____ files
-DEV folder: contained 55393 files

 ### Questions I had during project:
 How do I iterate through folders/files in a directory? https://stackoverflow.com/questions/10377998/how-can-i-iterate-over-files-in-a-given-directory